U.S. judge rejects claim Harvard discriminates against Asian-American applicants

 She said people will eventually view race as “a fact, but not the defining fact and not the fact that tells us what is important, but we are not there yet.
 Until we are, race conscious admissions programs that survive strict scrutiny will have an important place in society.”

-Reporting by Jonathan Stempel in New York; Additional reporting by Nate Raymond in Boston; Editing by Scott Malone and Rosalba O'Brien
+Reporting by Jonathan Stempel in New York; Additional reporting by Nate Raymond in Boston; Editing by Scott Malone, Rosalba O'Brien and Tom Brown